CNS-OIST/STEPS_PolyhedronROI/README.md

 An example is provided in [example/spine_rois.py](example/spine_rois.py).

-This example imports a dendritic spine mesh reconstruction to STEPS, and creates tetrahedral Region of Interest (ROI)s using polyhedral surface boundaries.
+This example imports a dendritic spine mesh reconstruction to STEPS, and creates tetrahedral Regions of Interest (ROI)s using polyhedral surface boundaries.
 The mesh with newly created ROIs is then exported to STEPS xml format, and visualized using steps.visual module.